More in Category: Reading Activities

 Discussion Questions for Because of Winn-Dixie

 Sometimes when you’re reading a novel with the whole class, you just want to have an informal class discussion to talk about the story with your kids.
 And kids are sure to love talking about Because of Winn-Dixie, the novel by Kate DiCamillo.
-The characters are interesting, and Winn-Dixie himself is sure to be […]
+The characters are interesting, and Winn-Dixie himself is sure to be a […]

 Teaching Language Arts Terms